lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The two variables allow to extract the centers of mass of the two walls, respectively, and the deltaz variable calculates the difference between the two centers of mass.
+    The first two variables allow us to extract the centers of mass of the two walls.
+Then, the :math:`\delta_z`

-    Finally, add the end of the input:
+    variable is used to calculate the distance between the two centers of mass.

+..  container:: justify

+    Finally, let us complete the *input.lammps* file:

 ..  code-block:: lammps
-    :caption: *to be copied in Equilibration/input.lammps*

     # Dynamics
     fix mynve all nve